digitalutsc/ajax_solr_search/README.md

 Drupal 8/9 module provides a user interface for the Federated Search among multiple Drupal sites which index their content into a shared Solr Core.

 ## Based project:
-* [Ajax Solr](https://github.com/evolvingweb/ajax-solr) is a JavaScript library which provide user interfaces to the popular Apache Solr search engine.
+* [Ajax Solr](https://github.com/evolvingweb/ajax-solr) is a JavaScript library which provide web based user interfaces to Apache Solr.
 The module integrates the library into Drupal framework.

 ## Federated Search
 We have developed this module to support search and retrieval using a core that is shared by multiple individual Drupal sites.
 This allows us to have a federated search across Drupal sites where an end user can conduct a search and see relevant results from multiple sites.